Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and Pastry filled with Potatoes and Peas (Fried) (1 Regular Samosa)

 Stay Hydrated

-Drink plenty of water before and after your meal to help with the digestion process and prevent rapid spikes in blood sugar.
+Drink a glass of water before your meal to help with digestion and prevent overeating, which can lead to larger blood sugar spikes.

 metabolic